PostHuman-Group/posthuman-music-studio/README.md

 - generates audio, image, and video assets for 24/7 live music radio streams;
 - manages and schedules 24/7 livestreams.

-PostHuman Music: Studio is being developed specifically for the PostHuman Music channel on YouTube.
+PostHuman Music: Studio is being built specifically for the PostHuman Music brand (not launched yet).

 ## Core Features